 In contrast, increasing $\sigma$ results in increased entropy values in the Gaussian marginal choice.
-For a given association pattern (with specified copula density parameter as well as marginal density parameters), we generate $R = 1000$ bivariate $i.i.d.$ samples on $(X, Y)$, each of size $n = 500$, in order to draw summary statistics.
+For a given association pattern we generate $R = 1000$ bivariate $i.i.d.$ samples on $(X, Y)$, each of size $n = 500$, in order to draw summary statistics.
 For each simulated sample, we study the estimate $\left\{\hat{\Delta}_r(X|Y)\right\}_{r=1}^R$ and compute the mean and quantile-based $95\%$ confidence interval of $\hat{\Delta}_r$.
-Further, in accordance with Theorem \ref{thm:del_normality}, we compute the theoretical versions of the $95\%$ confidence interval as well and note that the simulation-based estimates and theoretical values align closely with one another in all simulation cases considered.
-In Figure \ref{fig:simulation2}, we consider scatter plots of some specific choices of the copula and marginal distributions.
-Further, we report the behaviour of $\hat{\Delta}$, simulation-based $95\%$ confidence intervals as well as computed theoretical $95\%$ asymptotic confidence intervals.
-Supplementary Figures F2, F3 and F4 present a more detailed set of simulation results for all joint copula and marginal density choices.
+Based on Theorem \ref{thm:del_normality}, we note that the simulation-based estimates and theoretical values of $95\%$ confidence interval align closely with one another in all simulation cases considered.
+In Figure \ref{fig:simulation2}, we present a density heatmap for a specific combination of copula and marginal density parameters, in addition to estimated $\hat{\Delta}$ for different marginal settings.